dcloud-ca/ca.dcloud.ICAClient/README.md

 ---

-1 The reasong for the "flatpak kill" part is that launching Workspace starts a few background processes, which aren't stoppted simply by closing the Workspace app/exiting the flatpak.
-If you don't kill the flatpak (thereby killing those processes), if you try to launch it again Workspace will hang while loading.
-If you do get into a situation where it hangs, you can solve this be deleting ~/.var/app/ca.dcloud.ICAClient/.ICAClient.
-I hope to fix this and make things a little more elegant in the future.
+1 The reasong for the "flatpak kill" part is [this bug](https://github.com/dcloud-ca/ca.dcloud.ICAClient/issues/1)